 Defining revenue operations

-Revenue Operations aims to align sales, marketing, and customer-centric teams into one centralized unit, focusing on cohesive goals that allow companies to become revenue-growing powerhouses.
+Revenue operations aims to align sales, marketing, and customer success teams into one centralized unit, focusing on cohesive goals that allow companies to become revenue-growing powerhouses.

 By breaking down individual arms of a business, RevOps opens communication and allows increased access to targets, data, and technology, enabling teams to perform collaboratively and work towards shared goals.

 The ultimate goal of a RevOps team is to drive revenue growth across all revenue-generating functions of the business.

 “RevOps looks at the total picture, not just from a strategy and KPI perspective, but also from the traditional people, process, technology, and data perspective.
 And this really helps us to ensure that everyone stays aligned…”